tresoldi/ngesh/manuscript/paper.md

 # Summary

-This work presents [`ngesh`](https://pypi.org/project/ngesh/), a Python library for simulating phylogenetic trees and data designed for research in historical linguistics and stemmatics.
+This work presents [`ngesh`](https://pypi.org/project/ngesh/), a Python library for simulating phylogenetic trees and data, designed for usage in development, debugging, and benchmarking of software pipelines and methods for phylogenetic inference, particularly in historical linguistics and stemmatics.
-It generates reproducible stochastic simulations of evolution according to various criteria, including character mutation rates and lateral transmission probability.
-Many output formats are supported and results can simulate inadequate data compilation.
-The library is designed for usage in development, debugging, and benchmarking of software pipelines and methods for phylogenetic inference.
+It generates reproducible stochastic simulations of evolution according to various criteria, including character mutation rates and horizontal transfer probability, and its results can simulate inadequate data compilation and sampling.
+Many output formats are supported, both for visualization (such as plain text and via tree viewers) and for software interoperability (such as Newick and NEXUS).

 # Background

 Computational phylogenetics is being increasingly accepted in fields beyond biology, such as historical linguistics [@Bouckaert:2012] and stemmatics [@Robinson:2016].
 Stochastic simulations, long advocated for natural sciences in general [@Bailey:1990] and genetics in specific [@Foote:1999; @Harmon:2019], should be extended to these new approaches.
-This way, evolutionary analogies and methods' performance can be evaluated through vast amounts of simulated histories, without limits imposed by data availability and collection time, along with a quantifiable precision of results.
+This way, evolutionary analogies, evolutionary models, and methods' performance can be evaluated through vast amounts of simulated histories, without limits imposed by data availability and collection time, along with a quantifiable precision of results.
 Simulations also allow basic fuzzy testing of software and